yrxu/Tools-in-XSPEC/README.md

 Cite Xu, Yerong et al. 2023 when you use them.

+Perform cross-correlation-based Monte Carlo simulations to estimate line significance (including look-elsewhere effects) in spectra:

+- see /cross-correlation-based Monte Carlo simulations/line-search/ directory and follow use scripts in the order

+Cite Xu, Yerong et al. 2022 when you use them.

 Convert results of 'error' command in XSPEC for multiple spectra of the same source into a table in LATEX language: